The Explore TV

 We left behind the “hustle and bustle” of Tulum and entered the reserve of Sian Ka’an, that strip of jungle and sea that seems to have no end.

-The road turns into a dirt track, the mobile signal disappears, and with every kilometer we travel we feel that we are moving a little further away from the world and closer to something more authentic.
+The road turns into a dirt track, your phone loses signal, and with every kilometer we travel we feel a little further from the world and closer to something more authentic.

 Getting here isn’t easy, but that’s precisely where its magic lies: the harder it is, the more you enjoy it.